hskwakr/todayfile/README.md

 # todayfile
-Create a file with the name of today's date.
+Create a txt file with the name of today's date.